danmbrown/city-of-whispers/Playbooks/Clamor.md

 > *The city is your laboratory, and you study everything that comes through it -- a dilettante whose curiosity is matched only by your persistence.*

+## Map Elements
+In your first session, add an element to the map that represents the city's diversity and variegated experience.
+Here are some ideas:

+- An ethnic neighborhood
+- A museum
+- A port
+- A bohemian or artists enclave
+- A theater

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Perceptive